Mariaa-D-S/DesignPatterns/README.md

 # DesignPatterns

 Singleton Pattern:
-Ensures that the MainProgram class has only one instance throughout the application.
+Ensures that the Fitness class has only one instance throughout the application.
-The MainProgram class likely has a private constructor and a static method that provides access to the single instance.
+The Fitness class likely has a private constructor and a static method that provides access to the single instance.

 Strategy Pattern: